iNZightVIT/iNZight-Online/tools/home/note.md

 ========================================================

-the online version of the iNZight data analysis system (https://www.stat.auckland.ac.nz/~wild/iNZight/ ),
+the online version of the iNZight data analysis system (https://www.stat.auckland.ac.nz/~wild/iNZight/ ), initially written by Junjie Zeng, and currently being maintained by Christoph Knapp, for Chris Wild (<a href="mailto:c.wild@auckland.ac.nz">c.wild@auckland.ac.nz</a>), at the University of Auckland, New Zealand.

-is currently being developed by Junjie Zeng  for Chris Wild(c.wild@auckland.ac.nz).
+Basic instructions can be found <a href="https://www.stat.auckland.ac.nz/~wild/iNZight/online.html" target="_blank">on the iNZight website</a>.